REQUEST A FREE QUOTE

 2. Trap dirt and debris: Place mats at all entrances, both inside and outside, to trap dirt and prevent it from being tracked onto your floors.
 Regularly vacuum or sweep the floors to remove daily dirt and debris buildup.

-3. Dry cleaning method: Never use wet mops or steam cleaners on your engineered wood floors, as too much moisture can damage the surface layer.
+3. Dry cleaning method: Never use wet mops or steam cleaners on your engineered hardwood floors, as too much moisture can damage the surface layer.
 Instead, use a soft, dry microfiber mop or cloth to pick up any remaining dust and dirt.

 4. Damp cleaning method: For more stubborn dirt, use a damp (not wet) cloth or mop with a gentle cleaning solution specifically designed for engineered wood floors.
 Wring out the cloth or mop thoroughly before using it on your floors, so only a minimal amount of moisture is present.
 Don’t saturate your floors with liquid, as excessive moisture can seep between the planks and cause damage.

-5. Targeting high foot traffic areas: Pay extra attention to high foot traffic areas, as these are more prone to wear and require more frequent cleaning.
+5. Targeting high-foot traffic areas: Pay extra attention to high-foot traffic areas, as these are more prone to wear and require more frequent cleaning.
 Consider applying a protective area rug in these zones to prevent excessive wear.

 Comparing Cleaning Methods and Tools